A Difficult Equation

-In response to new duty hour standards, Hopkins residency programs must reckon with competing demands.
+In response to duty hour standards, Hopkins residency programs must reckon with competing demands.

 The new rules, issued by the Accreditation Council for Graduate Medical Education (ACGME), limit first-year interns to shifts of no longer than 16 hours—eight hours less than currently—and spell out the supervisory role of senior residents and attending physicians in greater detail.
 Developed because of concerns about resident fatigue and insufficient supervision, the revised standards also require that more senior medical staff be immediately available, either in person or remotely.

-Such changes should improve overall communication and teamwork, but they will also upend the residents’ familiar routine, according to Julia McMillan, associate dean of graduate medical education.
-“It boils down to fewer weekends and less chunks of time off, plus less day time available,” she says.
+Such changes should improve overall communication and teamwork, but they will also upend the residents’ familiar routine, according to Julia McMillan, associate dean of graduate medical education and director of the pediatric residency program.
 “It will really cut down on the free time of more senior residents and faculty.
-They will need to be more available to supervise.”
-And though residents can still work 80 hours a week, she says shorter shifts mean they must spend more of their time in the hospital on night-only assignments, foregoing essential training activities such as working in clinics and the OR and attending conferences.
+They will need to be more available to supervise,” she says.
+And though residents can still work 80 hours a week, she says shorter shifts mean they must spend more of their time in the hospital on night-only assignments, forgoing essential training activities such as working in clinics and the OR and attending conferences.

 Finding the right formula for meeting the ACGME’s one-size-fits-all standards presents a significant challenge for each residency program.
 How, for example, can first-year surgical residents assist with surgeries if they have to go home every morning after an overnight shift?
 How will smaller programs fill in staffing gaps created by shorter shifts?
 How will internal medicine residents follow the natural history of a disease if they have to leave a patient at quitting time?